 Emergency Department Physician Group Staffing Contract Transition - An Information Paper

 Created by the Contract Transitions Task Force in April 2018

 Leaving the ED Residency Nest: Diversity of Practice

-This presentation was created by the Democratic Group Practice Section to summarize the main differences between democratic groups, contract management groups, and academic groups as well as to explore questions and techniques to aid in interviewing and employment decisions.
+This presentation summarizes the main differences between democratic groups, contract management groups, and academic groups as well as explores questions and techniques to aid in interviewing and employment decisions.
 Our section recognizes that there will be different styles of emergency medicine practice, and a democratic group may not suit everyone’s practice style or needs.
 Our hope is that knowing the differences and how to draw them out during the interview process will lead to better decision making on job choices.
 May 2017.